 The New “Social Viewing” Trend: Facebook Watch Alternatives

-For example, Tumblr launched its video chat service Cabana (which is now defunct).
-The app functioned like a Tumblr/FaceTime hybrid, where users could see friends’ reactions in real-time as they all watch a video together.
+For example, Tumblr had its own video chat service Cabana, which is now defunct.
+The app functioned like a Tumblr/FaceTime hybrid, where users could see friends’ reactions in real-time as they all watched a video together.

 The interface is similar to Google Hangouts and appears to be YouTube’s answer to the messaging functionality offered by Instagram and Snapchat.